Overview

 - Paper Structure

-Module 2.
-Students will focus on therapeutic decision-making skills and their application to cardiovascular, respiratory and endocrine disorders.
-This will include formal teaching on each of these therapeutic areas.
+Students will focus on long term conditions that are relevant to primary care pharmacist practice.
 Students will contribute experiences from their work place to provide an opportunity to embed both the skills and knowledge.

 - Teaching Arrangements